Updated: Nov. 25, 2024

 Please contact subcommittee members for details on their upcoming meeting dates and locations.

 To join the section list serve and for more general section questions, please send your email address and Bar number to sections@wsba.org.
-For more information and to get involved with the section, please contact the current section chair, Paul Apple.
+For more information and to get involved with the section, please contact the current section chair.

 Back to top